SachsLab/IntracranialNeurophysDL/docs/BeforeTheWorkshop.md

     * `pip install sklearn-pandas pandas-summary isoweek kaggle keras-tqdm keras-vis pyreadline`
 * Install our custom package that has some helper functions and utilities.
     * `pip install git+https://github.com/SachsLab/indl.git`
-        * Note to SachsLab members who develop this, you should probably clone and `pip install -e .`
+        * Note to SachsLab members who develop this, you should probably clone, cd into the dir, and `pip install -e .`
 * Clone this repository and open it in PyCharm.
     * Open a terminal/anaconda prompt and cd to a directory with a lot of space. (e.g. <strong> D:\DL\ </strong> )
     * `git clone --recursive https://github.com/SachsLab/IntracranialNeurophysDL.git`